 - Turn the pillow cover right sides out and insert filler cushion.

-If you liked this post you might want to check out some of my other popular denim home projects.
+Check out these other DIY pillow ideas, and If you liked this post, you might want to check out some of my other popular denim home projects.

 - Denim DIY Storage Boxes